DVA rehabilitation

 3. Creating your plan

 You and your consultant will create a plan together.
-It will aim to improve your wellbeing and independence.
-Your plan will outline:
+It will aim to address and achieve the goals identified in your assessment.
+Your plan will include:

-- the activities that will help you achieve your goals
+- the activities that will help you to achieve your goal/s

-Your consultant will submit the plan documents and medical certificate to a rehabilitation delegate so they can review and approve your plan.
+Your consultant will submit the plan documents and if required, the medical certificate from your doctor, to a rehabilitation delegate so they can review and approve your plan.

 4. Managing your plan

 These goals and activities may change as your needs change.
-Your consultant will adapt your plan and get delegate approval when they need to.
+Your consultant will work with you to refine

 Your plan will close when one of the following happens: